group11sem/set08103/use-cases/use-case-4.md

 ### Trigger

-Someone wants to know census data on every country in a region.
+Someone wants to know census data on every country in the world.

 ## MAIN SUCCESS SCENARIO

-1. Organization user wants to generate list of all the countries in a region by population
+1. Organization user wants to generate list of N countries in the world by largest population
-2. User extracts a list of all the countries in a region and their populations in order from largest to smallest population
+2. User extracts a list of N largest populated countries in the world where the user provided N

 ## EXTENSIONS